Foot and Ankle Pain

--Sprains and strains of the muscles, tendons and ligaments
+-Sprains and strains of the muscles,

 We specialize in various therapies, techniques and treatment options including chiropractic, physical therapy, dry needling, massage, strengthening & corrective exercises, McKenzie Method and more.
 With over 15+ years of experience, Knoxville Spine & Sports has the expertise to alleviate your pain to get you to optimal health and peak performance.

 If you’re currently experiencing foot pain or ankle pain in Knoxville, Tennessee, call now for an appointment!

 Dr. Bert at Knoxville Spine and Sports has extensive experience in treating plantar fasciitis and other foot injuries.
 He can teach you a proper home self-management program so that you can not only overcome your foot injury, but also prevent re-injury.
 For example, he often recommends a stretching regimen and dorsiflexion night splints to relieve the plantar fascia tension.
 When you come in for your visit, we will discuss proper footwear for your particular sport, activity level and foot structure.